 There is no “dress code” at our church.
 Some may dress informally, and others more formally.
 Wear what feels comfortable to you, and when you arrive feel free to sit wherever you feel most comfortable; there is no reserved seating!
 All children, of all ages, are welcome.

 Our services follow a pattern that begins with the gathering of the community, then listening to and reflecting on the Scriptures.
 The community then brings the needs of the world and the community to God in prayer, and the group partakes in the holy meal of bread and wine, before being sent forth into the mission of daily life.
 All the details of the order of service are written down in our Pew Sheet which makes the service very easy to follow.
-(You can find examples of our Pew Sheets under the “worship” tab).
+(You can find our recent Pew Sheets under the Recent Pew Sheets tab).